 For level 3+, if a consultant needs to use their own information system to deal with your CUI (including sensitive network info), then you should verify that they meet CMMC level 3+ requirements.

 Because consultants are named persons, you should be able to avoid vendor risk by having consultants use your company’s information systems and processes.
-This means performing background screens, signing agreements, providing training, issuing accounts, and issuing a laptop.
+This means performing background screens, signing agreements, providing training, issuing accounts, and issuing a laptop as though they were an employee.
 By having consultants use your information system while working for you, they keep all CUI within the scope of your existing network.

 Q: Can my employees use home computers to work?